MatrixEditor/pysast/_sources/intro/sast_scans.rst.txt

 -S SAST_DIRS, --sast-dir SAST_DIRS
  Specifies one or more directories that store SAST rules.
 You can provide one or more directory paths separated by spaces.
 Use this option when your SAST rules are stored in directories instead of individual files.
+The current directory is used if no rules are specified.

 -rS, --recursive-sast-dir
  Load rules from target directories recursively.
 When using this option,